Chemical Risk Assessment Structure

 (5) Resolve environmental protection issues

-(6) Ready to compliance with international obligations and commitments
+(6) Ready to comply with international obligations and commitments

 (7) Cooperate to sustainable national development